Persian Cucumber Avocado Salad

 DIRECTIONS

-Once the water starts to boil, add 1 tablespoon of salt to the water and add the snap peas and cook just until bright green, but still crisp, no more than a minute.
+Once the water starts to boil, add 1 tablespoon of salt to the water.
+Then add the snap peas and cook just until bright green, but still crisp, no more than a minute.
 Using a skimmer or a slotted spoon, transfer snap peas to colander set in the ice bath.
 Swish them around for about a minute, until fully cooled and place on a clean kitchen towel to dry.
 Next add the English peas to the boiling water and do the same.
 Transfer to the colander, then to the towel for drying.
-Repeat this with the snow peas as well, however leave those in only long enough to brighten the color.
+Repeat this with the snow peas as well, however leave those in only long enough to brighten the color, about 10-12 seconds.
 If they stay in too long, they will not stay crisp.
-The sugar snap peas should be cut on the bias, into 1/2″ pieces and the snow peas should be sliced thinly and also on the bias.
+The sugar snap peas should be cut on the bias, into 1/2″ pieces.
+The snow peas should also be sliced on the bias, but very thinly.
 Don’t fuss over cutting them exactly, they will still be delicious even if they’re not perfect.

-When all the peas are blanched, cooled, and dry, transfer to a bowl, add a teaspoon of lemon juice, a pinch of salt, the 1 tablespoon of extra virgin olive oil and toss to combine.
-Finally, when ready to serve, and up to an hour ahead of serving, spread a portion the dressing over the bottom of a large shallow bowl or serving platter.
+When all the peas are blanched, cooled, and dry, transfer to a large bowl and add the radishes and arugula.
+Finally, when ready to serve, add a teaspoon of lemon juice, a pinch of salt, the 1 tablespoon of extra virgin olive oil and toss to combine.
+Then, spread a portion of the dressing over the bottom of a large shallow bowl or serving platter.
 I like my salad lightly dressed, so I don’t use all of the dressing at once.
 You can always add more, but you can’t take it away!
-Only you can decide how much to use.
-Then, add the arugula, radishes and mint to the peas.
-Toss well to combine and pile the salad on top of the dressing.
-Serve immediately and make sure to scoop up some of the dressing when you do.
+Then, place the arugula mixture on top of the dressing.
+Serve immediately, and make sure to scoop up some of the dressing when you do.
+Plating the salad this way, tossed with the lemon juice and olive oil, on top of the creamy dressing maintains the vibrant colors.

 NOTES